Sign In Register

 Is Ripley a Good Place to Live?

-Based on current data, Ripley receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Key strengths include affordable housing, abundant sunshine, high health insurance coverage.
-Areas to be aware of include above-average unemployment, an elevated poverty rate.
-Ripley offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Ripley receives an overall livability score of 2.3 out of 5.0, earning a grade of C. Key strengths include affordable housing, abundant sunshine, a low poverty rate, high health insurance coverage.
+Areas to be aware of include elevated crime rates, above-average unemployment, high obesity rates.
+Ripley has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs

 At 15.9%, unemployment is notably high.
-The poverty rate of 18.3% exceeds the national average of 12.4%, indicating economic hardship for a significant portion of the population.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 16 minutes, shorter than most U.S. cities.

 Cost of Living & Housing